KBNLresearch/iromlab/doc/userGuide.md

 ![](./img/finished.png)

-After pressing *OK*, Iromlab will reset to its initial state and you can create a new batch.
+After pressing *OK*, Iromlab will reset to its initial state.
+You can now create a new batch, open an existing one, or exit *Iromlab*.

 ## Exiting Iromlab